-As part of a long-running awareness campaign to be launched on World Autism Awareness Day 2016 (April 2nd), Autism-Europe will be focusing on the theme “Respect, Acceptance, Inclusion”.
-This slogan has been selected by its members for a number of reasons which will be outlined in the sections below.
+As part of a long-running awareness campaign launched on World Autism Awareness Day 2016 (April 2nd), Autism-Europe focused on the theme “Respect, Acceptance, Inclusion”.
+This slogan was selected by its members for a number of reasons which will be outlined in the sections below.

 Aims of the campaign

-The 2016 campaign would like to shift the focus from mere “awareness” to “acceptance” of autism, and convey a positive and optimistic message about autism.
-The campaign will also be based on the social model of disability and have a strong rights-based approach, recalling the principles of the UN Convention on the Rights of People with Disabilities to trigger the conditions for an inclusive society.
+The 2016 campaign aims to shift the focus from mere “awareness” to “acceptance” of autism, and convey a positive and optimistic message about autism.
+The campaign is also based on the social model of disability and have a strong rights-based approach, recalling the principles of the UN Convention on the Rights of People with Disabilities to trigger the conditions for an inclusive society.